brandontiehen/Glowifize.css/readme.md

-# "Glowifize.css" - Version 2.0.1
+# "Glowifize.css"
 # Combining Columnize.css and Glowify.css to get a nice combo-build.
 # By Brandon Tiehen
 # Copyright 2024 (c) All Rights Reserved.

-# - Based on a flex-grid system utilizing 10-column layout.
+# - Based on a flex-grid system.
 # - Responsive for all device/screen sizes and orientations
 # - Mobile-First design